anna123venkat/Passport-Analysis-System/README.md

 ## References

-To properly reference external sources and documentation in your README file, you can use the following format for citing relevant materials:

----

-## References

 1. **MERN Stack Documentation**: For more information on the MERN stack, check the official documentation:
    - [MongoDB](https://www.mongodb.com/docs/)
    - [Express.js](https://expressjs.com/)